 |Direct Loan||100% of eligibility||100% of eligibility||100% of eligibility||0%|

 Campus-based aid and Direct Stafford Loans are awarded on the basis of the student’s financial need (Cost of Education minus Family Contribution equals Financial Need).
-A student’s financial need is also adjusted for the receipt of private scholarships or grants, and it is the student’s responsibility to notify SAS if they are receiving assistance of this type.
+A student’s financial need is also adjusted for the receipt of private scholarships or grants, and it is the student’s responsibility to notify the Enrollment Advisement Center if they are receiving assistance of this type.
 Also, benefits received from outside programs such as the Trade Adjustment Act, Workforce Investment Act, ACCESS (VESID), etc will be used in determining a student’s financial need.
 Federal PLUS (parent loans) are available to assist families to bridge the gap between cost of education and student financial aid eligibility.

 High school students who are enrolled at the College while completing requirements for their high school diploma are not eligible for any state or federal aid.